-Join Eric Chappell for an in-depth discussion in this video Creating a surface profile and profile view, part of Basic Roadway Design with Civil 3D.
+Join Eric Chappell for an in-depth discussion in this video Creating a surface profile and profile view, part of Civil 3D: Basic Roadway Design.

 Before designing a road profile, you must first understand the nature of the existing terrain.
 And a surface profile is a great way to do that.
 Fortunately, when you have an alignment, Civil 3D makes creating a surface profile rather easy.
 In this video, you'll learn how to create a surface profile and display it in a profile view.
 Before we get started, I want to show you how to create two viewports in your drawing.
 This is an important skill to know because often you'll want to look at, for example, your profile and your plan view at the same time.

 So even though it's a basic AutoCAD command, I want to make sure that you know how to do it for that purpose.
 I'll do it by clicking the View tab on the ribbon and then on the Viewport Configuration menu, I'll chose either Two Vertical or Two Horizontal.
 Now, in some cases, you might want to see the profile, plan and your assembly, or multiple views for multiple reasons.
 Here I'm just interested in plan and profile, so I'm either going to choose either Two Vertical or Two Horizontal, depending on the shape of my project.

 In this case, I'll pick Two Horizontal.
 What I'll do here is use the bottom view for plan and the top view will become the area that houses my profile view so that I can look at both of them simultaneously.
 So now I'm ready to create my surface profile.
 I'll go to the Home tab of the ribbon and under Profile, I'll select Create Surface Profile.
 That'll bring up a dialogue where I have to make some choices.
 The first choice is which alignment would I like to profile and in this case, I'd like to do Shady Ridge Lane, which is the main road running along the west side of my development.